DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Histopathology of lichen planus

 There are several subtypes of basal cell carcinoma (BCC) in which there is a peripheral palisade of basal keratinocytes with hyperchromatic nuclei.
 In the figure below, the left lesion is a superficial BCC, and the right one is an infiltrative BCC.
 Following histological slide processing, retraction artefacts results in clefts.
-(See Basal cell carcinoma pathology.)
+(See DermNet NZ's page on Basal cell carcinoma pathology.)

 Histopathology of basal cell carcinoma